 To compare the Mercer prior to other methods, we compare the cost in floating point operations per second (FLOPs) of generating a sample from a posterior predictive distribution with a non-Gaussian posterior.
 This scenario highlights the Mercer prior's capabilities, especially if the number of test points is large.
 To start, let $u \sim \mathcal{GP}(0,k)$ be a Gaussian process, and assume the likelihood involves some nonlinear transformation of $u$ so that the posterior $u | y$ is non-Gaussian, meaning that in all cases sampling is necessary.
 Further, we evaluate each resulting sample on a large number of test points, where we will denote the number of test points as $P$.
 An example where this situation arises would be in a Bayesian inverse problem with a nonlinear forward map, i.e., the likelihood requires evaluation of a nonlinear PDE.
 For simplicity, we will assume that the likelihood costs $O(1)$ per data point.
 This is usually not the case, but a likelihood evaluation will cost the same for each method we compare.

 If we replace the GP with a BNN equipped with the Mercer prior, generating a sample from the posterior predictive distribution requires the following steps.
 First, an independent sample from the BNN posterior is needed, which costs $O(T(NMD + BD))$, where $B$ is the number of minibatch points used in the likelihood (since we sample with SGLD).
 Then once an independent sample is identified, we evaluate it on the test points, which costs $O(PD)$.
 In total, generating an independent sample from the posterior predictive distribution costs $O(T(NMD + BD) + PD)$.
 If we were to use a naive GP, we need to generate a sample from the GP prior on the minibatch points in order to evaluate the likelihood, and then also sample the posterior predictive distribution.
-Recalling that sampling a GP scales with the cube (for the Cholesky decomposition required to identify the matrix inverse), this costs in total $O(T(1/3B^3 + B) + 1/3P^3)$, where again, we assume the posterior is sampled with SGLD to exploit minibatching.
+Sampling a GP scales with the cube (for the Cholesky decomposition required to identify the matrix inverse), so this costs in total $O(T(1/3B^3 + B) + 1/3P^3)$, where again, we assume the posterior is sampled with SGLD to exploit minibatching.
 For a more scalable GP method, we also consider KISS-GP, which scales linearly in the number of minibatch points and quadratically in the number of test points~\cite{wilson2015kernel}, leading to a cost of $O(2TB + B^2)$.
-As there are many hyperparameters to tune, we consider a high-cost and low-cost scenario, with the values for each reported in Table~\ref{tab:flops}.
+As there are many hyperparameters to tune, we consider a high cost and low cost scenario, with the values for each reported in Table~\ref{tab:flops}.

 In Fig.~\ref{fig:flops}, we compare the computational cost of generating a single sample from the posterior predictive distribution for each method.
 We mark where each method crosses the threshold beyond the capabilities of a single NVIDIA H100 GPU, which has a reported computational capability of up to $989$ teraFLOPs.
-Even in the high-cost case, the BNN with the Mercer prior is able to handle posteriors beyond a billion test points.
-In the low-cost case, the Mercer prior outperforms the other methods even at the relatively low number of test points close to $100$.
+Even in the high cost case, the BNN with the Mercer prior is able to handle posteriors beyond a billion test points.
+In the low cost case, the Mercer prior outperforms the other methods even at the relatively low number of test points close to $100$.